tslaton/gauntletai-snapconnect/_docs/UI scaffolding.md

 We will feed this info to: [Magic Path](https://www.magicpath.ai/)

+We already have a sign up/login flow.
+This document describes what an authenticated user will see.

 We are building a mobile app like a barebones Snapchat.
 We are starting by building an MVP with minimal core features in a constrained time, so we should not do anything extraneous.
 Focus on the features described in this document.
 We should have the following tabs at the bottom:

 1. `Chat`